backand/docs/docs/apidocs/apidescription/index.md

 The parameters for the sign-up call are:
 * **SignUpToken** - A security token to prevent malicious attacks. this should be added to the header
 * **user** - A JSON object representing the user's first name, last name, email, and password.
-* **parameters** - Send additional fields information about the user.
-Need to make sure to add the fields first to the users object.
+* **parameters** - Use this field to send additional information about the user in a name-value pair mapping format.
+Don't forget to add any new fields to the Users object first!

 ```
   {